Southern Hot Water Cornbread Recipe

 A pile of hot water cornbread on a white plate with a little jar of honey and a plate of butter.

-The Lowdown of This Hot Water Cornbread
+Hot Water Cornbread Ingredients

 Ingredients to make hot water cornbread on the table.

 • Cornmeal: I prefer yellow cornmeal especially from Martha White.
 It was my big mama’s fave brand.
+You can also swap in white cornmeal.
+You will get a slightly different flavor and color.

-• Salt: This brings out the corn flavor.
+• Salt: for flavor.

 How to Make Hot Water Cornbread